 SELECT * FROM users WHERE username = 'admin' OR 1=1--' AND password = '--';

 The rest of the query would not be executed, because the attacker placed a comment to prevent the rest of the query from being used.
-In addition, if the user changed the “OR” in their attack to “AND,” and there is an admin user in the database, the attacker would be able to log in as the admin user.
+As a note, if the attacker changed the OR to AND, the query would only succeed if both the username and password matched a valid set of credentials — so it wouldn’t bypass authentication unless the attacker already knew the correct values.

-Finally, consider what would happen if an attacker were to provide these values.
+Finally, consider what would happen if an attacker were to provide these values:

-username: admin’ OR 1=1--; DROP TABLE users; --
+username: 'admin' OR 1=1--; DROP TABLE users; --

 password: --

-SELECT * FROM user WHERE username = ‘admin’ OR 1=1--; DROP TABLE users; -- AND password = ‘--’;
+SELECT * FROM users WHERE username = 'admin' OR 1=1--; DROP TABLE users; -- AND password = '--';

 How to Prevent SQL Injection Attacks